 It's not unusual to pull up the schedule of available interviews around your area and see … well, nothing.

-Getting an in-person interview on the books is typically the hardest part of signing up for Global Entry.
+Getting an in-person interview on the books can be the hardest part of signing up for Global Entry.
 That's especially true lately, as available appointments have been close to non-existent around major U.S. cities.

-For example, here's a look at appointment availability at the Detroit (DTW) airport, where you currently won't find an appointment open until November.
+For example, here's a look at appointment availability at the Seattle (SEA) airport, where you currently won't find an appointment open until all the way in December.
+That's a long time to wait.

-But keep in mind: Just because there are no interviews available today doesn't mean there won't be any tomorrow.
-Or even later tonight.
+Other locations like Los Angeles (LAX), Minneapolis-St. Paul (MSP), Atlanta (ATL), Boston (BOS), and others don't currently have any appointments open, period, at the time of publication.
+But keep in mind: Just because there are no interviews available right now doesn't mean there won't be any tomorrow.
+Or even later today.

 The schedule of available interviews is constantly in flux, as enrollment centers add and subtract slots and other applicants cancel or reschedule.
-Enrollment centers nationwide seem to add appointment availability around 12 p.m.
-CST, so it's worth checking mid-day if you're on the hunt for an appointment.
+So it's worth checking regularly if you're on the hunt for an appointment.

 It pays to be vigilant and keep checking back.
 If you schedule an interview weeks or even months out, don't resign yourself to waiting that long.
-Keep checking back to the calendar.
+Book that appointment but keep checking back to the calendar.
 You may – and often will – be able to slide in even earlier.

 2. Pay a Service to Find You a Global Entry Interview